google/libgep/README.md

     Figure 5: Implementation of SGPServer.

-Both client and server can use ``Send(const Message& msg)'' to send a message to the other side.
+Both client and server can use `Send(const Message& msg)` to send a message to the other side.